• Skip to primary navigation

 Part of building a healthy sleep habit is to not do any work-related activities before you go to bed.
 Don’t read your emails.
 Stay off social media.

-Think of your unconscious mind like a magic soup pot.
-All the things that you put into it before you go to sleep, simmers and bubbles until you wake up.
+Think of your unconscious mind as a magic soup pot.
+All the things that you put into it before you go to sleep, simmer and bubble until you wake up.

 That is why it is important to learn how to switch off.